microsoft/powerplatform-vscode/src/common/copilot/assets/walkthrough/Copilot-In-PowerPages.md

 - Open site root folder in Visual Studio Code.

   ![Demo Site Screen](./images/websiteselection.svg)
 - Login to Power Pages Copilot with your Dataverse Environment credentials.
-(Expand this to include how to connect to different environment)

 ## How to use Copilot to generate code